theblockstalk/eosio-contracts/governance/README.md

 `ACTION setprods( const std::vector<eosio::producer_authority>& schedule )`

 ### Democratic
-TODO

-### DPoS (1 token 1 vote)
+People can vote for producers.
+Votes are weighted as 1 person 1 vote.
+Each person can vote for 1 producer and can change at any time.
+The top 10 producers by votes enter the consensus schedule.

+Note:
+- Solution assumes that each person can only obtain one "people" account.
+This part of a democratic blockchain solution is not provided here.

+**TODO**

+### Delegated Proof of Stace DPOS
 Token holders vote with for producers.
 Votes are weighted by token balance.
 Each account can vote for 1 producer and can change at any time.
-The top 21 producers by votes enter the consensus schedule (note that up to 125 could be set).
+The top 66 producers by votes enter the consensus schedule.

 `ACTION regproducer( const name& producer, const eosio::public_key& producer_key );`